Cody Zeller

-Cody Allen Zeller (born October 5, 1992) is an American professional basketball player who last played for the New Orleans Pelicans of the National Basketball Association (NBA).
-He played college basketball for the Indiana Hoosiers.
-Zeller was selected with the fourth pick in the 2013 NBA draft by the then-Charlotte Bobcats.
-He is the brother of former NBA players Tyler and Luke, and the nephew of former NBA player Al Eberhard.
+Cody Allen Zeller (born October 5, 1992) is an American former professional basketball player.
+He played high school basketball at Washington High School in Washington, Indiana, where he was named Indiana Mr. Basketball as a senior in 2011.

+Zeller played two seasons of college basketball for the Indiana Hoosiers from 2011 to 2013.
+During his freshman season, he was named Big Ten Freshman of the Year and part of the All-Big Ten second team.
+In his sophomore season, he was named as a second-team All-American and part of the All-Big Ten first team.

+Zeller was selected fourth overall in the 2013 NBA draft by the Charlotte Bobcats, who rebranded to the Hornets a year later.
+As a rookie, he was named to the NBA All-Rookie Second Team.
+Following eight seasons with the Hornets, he signed with the Portland Trail Blazers in August 2021, whom he spent one season with.
+Zeller joined the Miami Heat in February 2023, with whom he reached the 2023 NBA Finals.
+He then signed with the New Orleans Pelicans in July 2023.

 High school career

-In his freshman year of high school, Zeller averaged 2.5 points and 1.4 rebounds per game as his team, the Washington Hatchets, won a Class 3A IHSAA state championship.
-During his sophomore season, he averaged 15.0 points and 6.8 rebounds.
-In his junior season, Zeller led Washington to a Class 3A state championship, averaging 20.5 points and 11.4 rebounds per game.
-Following that season he was named an Indiana Junior All-Star.
-In his senior year of high school, Zeller averaged 24.6 points per game, 13.1 rebounds per game and 3.3 assists per game while leading the Hatchets to the Class 3A IHSAA state championship, the third title of his career.
-Zeller led the Indiana Senior All-Stars to a two-game sweep of the Kentucky All-Stars.
-He played AAU basketball for the Indiana Elite program and led the USA 2011 squad to the Adidas Nations Championship in Chicago during the summer of 2010.

 Following the end of his senior season, Zeller was named Indiana Mr. Basketball, the state's highest honor for high school players and an award both of his elder brothers also won.
 Zeller became the 26th Mr. Basketball from the state of Indiana to play for the Hoosiers.
-He was a 2011 McDonald's All American player and scored 10 points, pulled down three rebounds and had three assists in the nationally acclaimed all-star game.
 Other honors Zeller won in his high school career include first-team All-State honors from the Indiana Basketball Coaches Association, the Gatorade Player of the Year accolades in Indiana, and a second-team Parade All-American.
 According to ESPN Zeller was the 13th best overall recruit in 2011.
 Scout.com had him rated 12th nationally and third at his position, while Rivals.com had him slotted 15th in the country and fourth at his position.

 College career

 On November 12, 2010, Zeller committed to play for Indiana University, turning down offers from North Carolina and Butler.
 Upon his commitment he was labeled "the savior of Indiana basketball."
-At the time Coach Tom Crean noted, "He's the most mentally focused kid I've ever recruited ...
-I see a young man that has mental toughness that is not normal."
 Zeller was nicknamed "The Big Handsome" during his time at IU.